uliba3/ai-web-chatbot/README.md

 # AI Web Chatbot

 ## Introduction
-The AI Web Chatbot is a Chrome extension that allows users to interact with the Google's Gemini AI directly on any web page.
-This extension leverages the power of Google Generative AI models to provide real-time assistance and interaction based on the content of the current web page.
+The AI Web Chatbot is a Chrome extension that allows users to interact with AI directly on any web page.
+This extension leverages the power of AI Language models to provide real-time assistance and interaction based on the content of the current web page.

 ## Table of Contents
 - [Introduction](#introduction)